Book Off: International stores

 Book Off also operates several stores in the United States, two in Seoul and three in Paris.
+In the United States there are four stores in New York, ten in California, two in Hawaii, and one in Arizona.
+There are eight stores in Malaysia operating under the Jalan Jalan Japan brand.

+Former

 In 2012, it closed its only Canadian store in Vancouver, British Columbia.
-In the USA, there are two stores in New York, seven in California, and two in Hawaii.
-There are eight stores in Malaysia operating under the Jalan Jalan Japan brand.
+It was previously opened in July 2005.